 For example, there’s possibly no way you can share a case study with an infographic.
 It’s hard.
 And infographics aren’t perfect for case studies.
 They’re ideal for statistics and studies.

 Videos and photos would be the perfect format for that.
 They’re more likely to have the right impact than infographics.
+You can find a lot of free images online to serve your purpose.

 Look at visuals that work on the platform you want to use.
-For example, if you’re going to use YouTube to share your visual content, then video will be the ideal format for your story.
+For example, if you’re going to use YouTube to share your visual content, then a video will be the ideal format for your story.
 Of course, you can’t create photo content for YouTube.

 Step 4: Test and Adjust